niams-bdmds/richPathR/README.md

 ### INSTALLATION

-Package can be installed directly from The R Archive (CRAN) or the source code can be downloaed from github (https://github.com/niams-bdmds/richPathR).
+Package can be installed directly from github (https://github.com/niams-bdmds/richPathR).

 ### TEST DATA